Lesbians and Gays Support the Miners: History

 In addition to raising approximately £22,500 for the families who were on strike, there were reciprocal visits.
-The largest fundraising event that LGSM organised was the "Pits and Perverts" benefit concert, which was held in the Electric Ballroom in Camden Town, London on 10 December 1984.
+The largest fundraising event that LGSM organised was the "Pits and Perverts" benefit concert, which was held in the Electric Ballroom in Camden Town, London, on 10 December 1984.
 The event was headlined by Bronski Beat and its lead singer, Jimmy Somerville.
-The title of the benefit is claimed by many to have originated as a headline in the British tabloid The Sun but this remains unproven.
+The title of the fundraiser event is claimed by many to have originated as a headline in the British tabloid The Sun "perverts supporting the Pits".
+The benefit concert raised an estimated £5,000.